cmf2196/dealin-dirty/README.md

 Model Generation Instructions:

 This program is for use on the Card Dealer 3000.
-Please visit the project's webpage.

 Credits:

 This is a senior design project for the Mechanical Engineering Department at Columbia University.